-If circumstances prevent or delay adherence to the target completion date of an open observation, management may request an extension.
-The length of the extension shall depend on the reason for the extension (e.g., operational reorganization, control environment changes, or system conversions) and the estimated timeframe needed to complete the corrective action.
+If circumstances prevent or delay adherence to the target completion date of an open item, management may request an extension.
+The length of the extension shall depend on the reason for the extension (e.g., operational reorganization, control environment changes or system conversions) and the estimated timeframe needed to complete the corrective action.

-On observations with high impact ratings, management is required to pursue and implement short-term remediation efforts to mitigate Citizens' exposure to the risk.
+Management must pursue and implement short-term remediation efforts on items with high impact ratings to mitigate Citizens' exposure to the risk.
 Such interim measures must be reported to the Chief of Internal Audit.